risk-first/website/Contributing.md

 ## Want To Write Something?

-[Join the Risk-First Organisation](https://github.com/risk-first), and begin editing pages.
+Either [Join the Risk-First Organisation](https://github.com/risk-first) by emailing [a member](https://github.com/robmoffat), and begin editing pages.
 (You'll need to be somewhat familiar with [Markdown](https://github.github.com/gfm/).)

 Alternatively, if you are git-savvy you can clone the repo: